LenaLanguage/lena/readme.md

 1. Loading the application bytecode into RAM.
 2. Lena system call, indicating the memory address.
 3. Lena clones itself with the launch parameter from the current address.
-4. The code is executed.
+4. The code is executed on SHE.
 5. The clone deletes itself from memory, and then the system function exits.
 6. The program closes.

 ## Areas of application

-* Neural networks
+* System programming

-* Education
+* Game development

 * Computing and working with data